Sinamahani/CanadaSeismicDownloader/README.md

-# dlnrcan
+#CanadaSeismicDownloader
-Download Seismic Waveforms from Natural Resources of Canada Website
+Welcome to the NRCAN Data Downloader (Canada Seismic Downloader) repository!
+This Python script allows you to easily download data from

-Welcome to the NRCAN Data Downloader repository!
-This Python script allows you to easily download data from Natural Resources Canada (NRCAN).
+Natural Resources Canada (NRCAN), specifically designed for use with EQTransformer.
+In case you are struggling with networks like POLARIS that their data is only available on NRCAN, you can benefit from this code.

 ## Installation